Bartholinitis: causes, symptoms and treatment of the disease. Bartholinitis - treatment at home

 Tuberculosis of the pelvic bones when the contents break out- It is extremely rare;

-- an X-ray examination shows the destruction of bones
+- X-ray examination reveals bone destruction

 How to treat